landing-ai/agentic-activity-recognition/readme.md

-# 🏃‍♂️  Activity‑ / Entity‑ Recognition · Streamlit Demo
+# 🏃‍♂️  Agentic Activity Recognition · Streamlit Demo App

 A self‑contained Streamlit app that lets you: